Soham-Gaonkar/Soham-Gaonkar.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: B.Tech at IIT Gandhinagar, CSE
+subtitle: B.Tech at IIT Gandhinagar, AI

 profile:
   align: right